Tarnak Farm incident: Findings of Board of Inquiry

 Two Boards of Inquiry, one Canadian and one American, were held simultaneously.
 The two boards shared personnel information.
 Canadian Brigadier-General M.J.
 Dumais was specialist advisor to the Canadian board and co-chair of the American board.
 The findings of the four-member Canadian Tarnak Farm Board of Inquiry, chaired by General Maurice Baril, were released on June 28, 2002.
 The Board found that the Canadian troops engaged in the night live-fire exercise had conducted their operations as authorized and in accordance with the established range procedures for the types of weapons fire.
 The Board concluded that the American F-16 pilots contravened established procedures and were the cause of the incident.
 The Board further concluded that correcting deficiencies in air coordination and control and tactical planning might have prevented the accident:

 "... as much as the F-16 pilots bear final responsibility for the fratricide incident, there existed other systemic shortcomings in air coordination and control procedures, as well as mission planning practices by the tactical flying units, that may have prevented the accident had they been corrected."

 Schmidt's rationale and apology

 In his official apology to the family and friends of the dead and injured Canadians, Schmidt stated:

 Article 32 hearing

 During the Article 32 hearing, five F-16 pilots testified, including one who had led the US Board of Inquiry.
-All five pilots agreed under oath that the dropping of the bomb by Schmidt was not an unreasonable action.
+All five pilots agreed under oath that the dropping of the bomb by Schmidt was a reasonable action.
 Michael Friscolanti summarized their comments in his book Friendly Fire: